rotki/rotki/docs/contribute.rst

 Get CryptoCompare asset identifier
 ------------------------------------

 One important gotcha is to check for CryptoCompare asset prices.
-Unfortunately you need to to check the page of each asset in CryptoCompare.
+Unfortunately you need to check the page of each asset in CryptoCompare.
 For example for `$BASED <https://www.cryptocompare.com/coins/based/overview>`__ you would need to check the page and then try to see the api call for USD price to see `if it exists <https://min-api.cryptocompare.com/data/pricehistorical?fsym=$BASED&tsyms=USD&ts=1611915600>`__.
 If this returns something like:

 ::